Q&A - Crewed trips (with cook)

 Prior to your trip we send out a food preference sheet to capture your favorites, things to avoid, dietary restrictions or allergies, special occasions, anniversaries, surprises and anything you wish us to assist you with during your cruise.
 Your cook would then arrange your provisioning and prepare the meals daily, ensuring you are focused on enjoying the trip.

-She will also be purchasing ingredients from the island markets along the way in order to ensure everything is fresh and local.
+They will also be purchasing ingredients from the island markets along the way in order to ensure everything is fresh and local.

 +How do we arrange provisioning?

 In regards to the provisioning your crew will arrange all necessary items.
 All you have to do is tell us what you likes/dislikes.
 Prior to you trip a preference sheet will be sent out for you to inform us of all your favorite things, what things to avoid, if there are any dietary restrictions or allergies, as well as any special occasions such as birthdays or anniversaries.
 Your cook would then arrange your provisioning and prepare the meals daily, allowing you to focus on enjoying your trip.
-She will also be purchasing ingredients from the island markets along the way in order to ensure everything is fresh and local.
+They will also be purchasing ingredients from the island markets along the way in order to ensure everything is fresh and local.
 For dinners, we highly recommend venturing onto the islands you are visiting.

 +We have some food allergies will this be a problem?